Acellular pertussis Vaccine

 Overview of Treatment

-Types and Mechanisms of Treatment
+Types of Treatment and Mechanism

 Indications

-Additionally, the acellular pertussis vaccine is recommended for pregnant women to protect their unborn babies from pertussis.
+Additionally, the acellular pertussis vaccine is recommended for pregnant women to protect unborn babies from pertussis.
 Its use is widespread among high-risk and general populations to control the spread of pertussis.

 Usage and Dosage